wp-plugins/playbuzz/readme.txt

 6. Switching to the text-editor will present the simple shortcode in use.

 == Changelog ==

+= 0.7.1  (2015-04-27) =
+* Fix API issues - when creating an item in playbuzz, now you can see it instantly in your WordPress dashboard

 = 0.7.0  (2015-04-06) =
 * Bug Fix: Resolve JS issues with item popup when clicking multiple times "Cancel" and "Update Item" buttons